 DEAN JOHN STUART MILL COLLEGE.

-Martin van Hees (1964) is Professor of Ethics and head of the Department of Philosophy at VU Amsterdam since 2014.
-Before he held positions at the University of Amsterdam (Professor of Political Theory) and the University of Groningen (Professor of Ethics and Political Theory; Dean of Faculty of Philosophy).
+Martin van Hees (1964) is Professor of Ethics and Dean and Programme Director of the John Stuart Mill College since 2016.
+Before he held positions at the VU Amsterdam (Head of the Department of Philosophy), University of Amsterdam (Professor of Political Theory) and the University of Groningen (Professor of Ethics and Political Theory; Dean of Faculty of Philosophy).
 He studied philosophy and political science in Rotterdam.

 The research interests of Van Hees concern the foundations of (moral and political) liberalism.
 He has worked on theories of freedom, the analysis of moral responsibility and quality of life assessments.
 The research has a strong interdisciplinary focus and he has published in leading journals in philosophy (Mind, The Journal of Philosophy), as well as in economics (Journal of Economic Theory, Social Choice and Welfare) and political science (American Political Science Review, British Journal of Political Science).